kicaj29/aws/SecurityAndCompliance/readme.md

   * Provides protection from attacks such as SYN/UDP Floods, Reflection attacks and other layers 3 and 4 attacks
 * AWS Shield Advanced: 24/7 premium DDoS protection, $3000 per month per organization
   *  Shield Advanced expands the number of supported AWS services and integrates with WAF to support coverage against attacks on Layer 7 (application)
+  * Provides detailed attack diagnostics and the ability to detect and mitigate sophisticated DDoS attacks
   * Protect against more sophisticated attack on Amazon EC2, ELB, CloudFront, AWS Global Accelerator and Route 53
   * 24/7 access to AWS DDoS response team (DRP)
   * Protect against higher fees during usage spikes due to DDoS